 Freeze - I am a self-declared freeze-aholic.
 Our freezer is packed with food that can easily be thawed and warmed or thrown into a large pot of yummy something-or-other.
 Matt and I can be lazy cooks sometimes, so we rely on our freezer foods at least a few times per week.
 Our freezer contains lots of homemade baked goods including stacks of pumpkin pancakes, tortillas, perogies, healthy whole wheat chocolate chip cookies, and pie crust.
 I also stock black beans, 35 pounds of blueberries we picked last summer, large blocks of butter, cheese, small bags of squash and pureed pumpkin, strawberries, freezer jam, bulk amounts of grass fed beef, whole chickens, mashed potatoes, pizza sauce, taco meat, bread crumbs, corn, and the list goes on!
 (You guessed it… we have an extra freezer, and they’re all homemade.)
 Many of these things ended up in the freezer because we decided to double a recipe, or put leftovers in the freezer before we got sick of them.
 Just be sure to label freezer foods well so they do not become mystery items or out-of-date.

 Buy in bulk – Another great way to make sure you have food on hand while keeping costs low is to buy in bulk.
-This works best with nonperishables and dry goods like organic popcorn, organic rolled oats, organic beans, organic flour, pure cane sugar, etc. We purchase 10 or 25 pound bags of these dry goods from a local organic farm for storage in our basement.
+This works best with nonperishables and dry goods like organic popcorn, organic rolled oats, organic beans, organic flour, organic cane sugar, etc. We purchase 10 or 25 pound bags of these dry goods from a local organic farm for storage in our basement.
 It allows us to bake anytime without having to do the “can I borrow a cup of sugar” routine with the neighbors.

 I also keep an eye on our favorite foods in the grocery store and stock up whenever they go on sale.
 We know we will eventually need them and it’s best to pay the sale price.